MarcosCosta2022/MarcosCosta2022/README.md

 Recently finished my Bachelor's degree in Informatics and Computing Engineering and have been accepted to continue my education in the form of a Master's degree in Porto University, starting in 2024.

+## About me

+- 🌱 Finishing my Bachelor's degree
+- 📫 How to reach me: you may use my email - marcos.costa.2016a@gmail.com

 ## Some of My Projects

 Here is the corrected table with grammar and spelling mistakes fixed: